chaudilip/Secrets_Sharing_SIte-Auth-Security/README.md

-npm i dotenv --> dotenv for secure all your palin text pasword file or api-key . npm i express . npm i mongoose .
+npm i dotenv --> dotenv for secure all your palin text pasword file or api-key . npm i express . npm i mongoose . npm i mongoose-encryption.

+💥 ------------------- First Commit --------------------------------- 💥

+Second commit is done in app.js file where you can see the new npm packages are required

+Packages You Need To installl is :-

+npm i express-session .
+passport .
+passport-local .
+passport-local-mongoose .